TradeMaster-NTU/TradeMaster/docs/source/tool/EvaluationSandbox_MDM.md

-# Evaluation Toolbox: Market Dynamics Modeling
+# Evaluation Sandbox: Market Dynamics Modeling

 ## Introduction
-The evaluation toolbox provides a sandbox for user to evaluate their policy under different scenarios .
+The evaluation sandbox provides a sandbox for user to evaluate their policy under different scenarios .
-The toolbox shows visualizations and reports to assist user compare policies across market dynamic.
+The sandbox shows visualizations and reports to assist user compare policies across market dynamic.

 ## Market Dynamics Modeling
 The Market Dynamics modeling is a module to label raw data with dynamics that is interpretable.
 The dynamics are used as meta-information.
 For example, in the evaluation process, user can run evaluation on specific dynamics.

 ## Usage & Example
-The Evaluation Toolbox module prepare data for evaluation, to run a full test you should follow this pipeline:
+This module prepare data for evaluation, to run a full test you should follow this pipeline:
 - Run the [`run.py`]()  in tools/market_dynamics_labeling or [`run_linear_model.py`]() to prepare the dataset
   1. Tune the parameters based on the visualization results
      <div align="center">